-- This site covers how to identify whether a property is covered by CARES.
-Here is a map showing which multifamily rental properties in Texas are covered by the CARES Act moratorium.
+- This site covers how to identify whether a property is covered by the CARES Act.
+Here is a map showing which multifamily rental properties in Texas are covered by the CARES Act.
 Note that this map does not include covered single-family properties.

-- The National Low Income Housing Coalition is tracking which properties are covered by the CARES Act moratorium.
+- The National Low Income Housing Coalition is tracking which properties are covered by the CARES Act.
 This list is not comprehensive and does not include single-family rental homes of 1-4 units and does not include all of the multifamily properties backed with Fannie Mae or Freddie Mac mortgages.

 Additional federal protections

-- Under the CARES Act and additional federal guidance, while in forbearance from making montage payments under a federally-based mortgage, multifamily landlords (5 or more units) with federally-backed mortgages must:
+- Under the CARES Act and additional federal guidance, while in forbearance from making mortgage payments under a federally-backed mortgage, multifamily landlords (5 or more units) must provide the following protections for renters: